Eschatologue/CM_wiki/docs/glossary.md

 ### Long Jump

 When you make a Long Jump, you leap horizontally a number of feet up to your Strength score if you move at least 10 feet immediately before the jump.
 When you make a standing Long Jump, you can leap only half that distance.
-Either way, each foot you jump costs a foot of movement.
+Either way, each foot you jump costs a foot of Movement.

 If you land in Difficult Terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check or have the Prone condition.